AbdallaSamirKhalifa/Vacation-Tracking-System-VTS-analysis/README.md

 ## How to Browse

-Every thing is in the `VTS-Analysis.pdf` and i also included a `.png` .
+All diagrams with it's preconditions are in the [VTS-Analysis](VTS-Analysis.pdf).

 ---